openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 - Remote Replication Suite
 - Total Productivity Pack

-The Dell EMC VMAX Cinder driver requires the Advanced Suite and the Local Replication Suite or the Total Productivity Pack (it includes the Advanced Suite and the Local Replication Suite) for the VMAX Hybrid.
+The Dell EMC PowerMax Cinder driver requires the Advanced Suite and the Local Replication Suite or the Total Productivity Pack (it includes the Advanced Suite and the Local Replication Suite) for the VMAX Hybrid.

-Using VMAX Remote Replication functionality will also require the Remote Replication Suite.
+Using PowerMax Remote Replication functionality will also require the Remote Replication Suite.

 For full functionality including SRDF for the VMAX All Flash, the FX package, or the F package plus the SRDF ``a la carte`` add on is required.

-The storage system also requires a Unisphere for VMAX (SMC) eLicence.
+The storage system also requires a Unisphere for PowerMax (SMC) eLicence.

 Each are licensed separately.
 For further details on how to get the relevant license(s), reference eLicensing Support below.